 Queues & Parallelism

-Queues allow you to ensure that functions will be run, without starting them immediately.
-Queues are useful for controlling the number of functions run in parallel, or the rate at which functions are started.
+Queues allow you to run functions with managed concurrency.
+They are useful for controlling the number of functions run in parallel, or the rate at which functions are started.

 To create a queue, specify its name: